kurator-dev/kurator/docs/proposals/rollout/rollout.md

     //   - headers:
     //       cookie:
     //         regex: "^(.*?;)?(type=insider)(;.*)?$"
-    // Note: If you want to use A/B test, you need to configure rolloutAnalysisCheckTimes and match.
+    // Note: If you want to use A/B Testing, you need to configure analysisTimes and match.
-    // If you only configure rolloutAnalysisCheckTimes, it will trigger Blue/Green test.
+    // If you only configure analysisTimes, it will trigger Blue/Green Deployment.
     // You can configure both canaryStrategy and match.
     // If configure both canaryStrategy and match, Traffic that meets match goes towards the preview service.
     // Traffic that doesn't meet the match will go to the primary service and preview service proportionally.
     // +optional
     Match []istiov1alpha3.HTTPMatchRequest `json:"match,omitempty"`

-    // CanaryStrategy defines parameters for canary test.
-    // +optional
-    CanaryStrategy *CanaryConfig `json:"canaryStrategy,omitempty"`
 }

 type CanaryConfig struct {
     // Max traffic weight routed to canary test
+    // If empty and no stepweights are set, 100 will be used by default.
     // +optional
     MaxWeight int `json:"maxWeight,omitempty"`